updated June 11, 2007

 How much does Kyudo cost?

 Clothing / uniforms: Not required.
-That said, the outfit is kinda cool, and it seems people seem to eventually want to buy one.
+That said, the outfit is kinda cool, and people seem to eventually want to buy one.
 Even the rankest beginner can wear one.
 It probably costs a couple hundred dollars.

 And then there are all the tchochkes: tshirts, calligraphies, etc. etc.